s-hreya184/SPROUT/README.md

 Team Project | Google Cloud (Firebase) Web App

 Overview:
-Sprout is a web application designed to [insert purpose briefly — e.g., "help children with ADHD and dyslexia learn through gamified exercises"].
-It leverages Google Cloud (Firebase) services for user authentication, hosting, and data management.
+Sprout is a web application designed to help children with ADHD and dyslexia learn through gamified exercises It leverages Google Cloud (Firebase) services for user authentication, hosting, and data management.

 Tech Stack: